A Smarter Divorce – Denver, Aurora, Boulder and across Colorado

 As such, child support is one of the key child care issues that must be resolved in a divorce.
 Ensuring that there are sufficient financial resources to protect the child’s best interests is absolutely crucial.

-Split Simple's attorney-mediators understand Colorado's laws on child support and know how to craft a settlement that protects the best interests of your child and earns a judge's approval.
+Split Simple’s attorney-mediators understand Colorado’s child support laws and know how to craft a settlement that protects the best interests of your child and earns a judge’s approval.

-If you want to speak with our Colorado attorney-mediators about using mediation to resolve your divorce and provide adequate child support, please call Split Simple today at (855) 665-9920.
+If you want to speak with our Colorado attorney-mediators about using mediation to resolve your divorce and provide adequate child support, please call Split Simple today at (855) 665-9920 for Chicago divorce mediation and uncontested divorce services in Denver.

 Colorado’s Child Support Laws